thiagoandf/Zoomer/README.md

 2. Verify Zoom's UI language is set to English
 3. Try restarting both Zoom and Stream Deck
 4. Test with Zoom's default keyboard shortcuts first
+5. The plugin will automatically retry failed operations up to 3 times

 ## Development